APN kicks against abuse of persons with mental, psychosocial disabilities

 By Gabriel Olawale

-Association of Psychiatrists in Nigeria, APN, has condemned wha they described as “all forms of abuses”against persons with mental and psychosocial disabilities even as they called for integration of mental health intall levels of healthcare in Nigeria.
+Association of Psychiatrists in Nigeria, APN, has condemned what they described as “all forms of abuses” against persons with mental and psychosocial disabilities even as they called for the integration of mental health in all levels of healthcare in Nigeria.

 Making these calls, the association’s President, Dr. Taiwo Lateef Sheikh said the National Assembly should expedite action on the passage of 2019 Mental Health Bill before it.